(Last UPDATED 4/19/19) Description and review of dinner at Canon East Sacramento, a popular Sacramento restaurant located on 34th Street.

 I was the first to arrive, so I seated myself at the bar and ordered a glass of Chenin Blanc (St. Rey, Sutter Ranch Vineyard) ($10).
 I took the opportunity to look around as I waited for everyone else to arrive.
-The interior of Canon East Sacramento was smaller than I thought it would be, but very attractive.
+The interior of Canon East Sacramento was smaller than I thought it would be, but it is very attractive.
+It features a high pine-paneled ceiling and clean lines.
 The covered outdoor patio, on the other hand, is quite large.
 The patio is equipped with misters to keep patrons comfortable during hot Sacramento days.

 It was not long before the majority of our party had arrived and we were seated, as requested, on the patio.